Dams Sector Crisis Management Suite

 While planning is essential for effective crisis management, more complete preparation requires periodic exercises that test the implementation of these plans.
 The Dams Sector Crisis Management Suite includes a comprehensive exercise toolbox to maximize the limited resources available for exercise purposes.

 The Dams Sector Tabletop Exercise Toolbox offers four scenarios, including active shooter, international adversary, cyber incident (insider threat), and cyber incident (external adversary).
 Toolbox materials are consistent with the Homeland Security Exercise Evaluation Program (HSEEP) and include a situation manual with scenario details and proposed discussion questions, briefing slides to guide the discussion, facilitator and evaluation handbook, exercise planner instructions, and feedback forms.
-Available via the HSIN-CI Dams Portal.
+The toolbox is available via the HSIN-CI Dams Portal.